-I became aware of the action to protect the old growth watershed at Ada’itsx (Fairy Creek) in the autumn of 2020.
-I followed the protest from a distance for several months before I was able to visit the blockade.
+I became aware of the action to protect the old growth watershed at Ada’itsx (Fairy Creek) in the autumn of 2020 and followed the protest from a distance for several months before I was able to visit the blockade.
 Despite my drive to join the action, with a full-time job to return to, I struggled to find ways to support the blockade without the sustained ability to participate on site.

 Recent studies show that climate change is a top 5 priority for youth (aged 15-30) in so-called Canada, and 79% of youth believe they are the most capable change-makers, citing businesses and governments as inadequate players in combating climate change.1 However, apathy associated with inaccessibility is considered a key barrier to youth-led climate action.2

 How might we empower youth in so-called Canada to engage with climate action in their communities in order to drive youth-led, impact-oriented solutions for local conservation efforts?

 A review of recent literature pertaining to youth climate action engagement in so-called Canada was performed.
 The following are key takeaways from existing studies to inform the problem space.

 Climate change is a top 5 issue for youth in so-called Canada.
 55% of youth report being interested, upset, and alert to climate issues and 51% centered their voting decision in the 2021 election on platforms addressing the climate crisis.1

 Youth are donating a greater proportion of their charitable donations (5.2%) to environmental organizations than older adults and seniors (2.5%).
 They are also committing more of their time to volunteering to these groups than their elders.3